Astam Computer Centre

 The Logged On team consulted as widely as possible within the village of Astam, the Dhital region and with the local Village Development Committee about the project and the vision for the future.

 The Development Officer from the District Development Committee was invited to open the new Centre building.
-After the opening, the Logged On President visited schools in the area to discuss future computer centre projects and about extending the broadband network.
+After the opening, I visited schools in the area to discuss future computer centre projects and about extending the broadband network.

 A Computer Centre Management Committee and a Technical Team were formed to deal with the day-to-day running of the Centre.
 The Committee and the Technical Team were instrumental in helping to complete the new building and with the installation of the equipment.

 We also networked with NGO’s and companies in Nepal to share ideas, experiences and advice on projects that they were undertaking.
-The President of Logged On met with HELP Nepal, the Nepal Library Foundation, Smart Solutions, World Distribution Nepal, BrainWorks Learning Solution Centre, Nepal Wireless, Nepal Schools Trust and the Microsoft Innovation Centre Nepal.
+I met with HELP Nepal, the Nepal Library Foundation, Smart Solutions, World Distribution Nepal, BrainWorks Learning Solution Centre, Nepal Wireless, Nepal Schools Trust and the Microsoft Innovation Centre Nepal.
 The President also visited Ratna Raja and Shuvatara schools in Kathmandu to discuss issues with education and ICTs in Nepal.

 Thanks to our friends